Key Factors & Conclusion

 Q: Can I use my FSA for my spouse or dependents?

-A: Yes.
-Most plans allow you to spend on dependents.
+A: Generally, yes.
+Most plans allow you to use your funds for your spouse and tax dependents.

 Q: What if I return the glasses?